 Find out the perfect 3 weeks in Thailand itinerary to ensure you have the ultimate adventure from North to South.
 Let’s talk about the best route, things to do, transportation, accommodation, and more during your time in Thailand!

 Thailand is a huge country with so much to offer.
 Think lush jungles, swaying palm tree-covered beaches, and bustling markets.
-I think I fell in love with Thailand and soon as I stepped foot off the plane.
-So much so I have actually traveled through the country three times so far exploring some of the most popular towns, cities, and islands.
+I think I fell in love with Thailand as soon as I stepped foot off the plane.
+So much so that I have actually traveled through the country four times so far exploring some of the most popular towns, cities, and islands.
 Though this has allowed me to create the best 3 weeks in Thailand itinerary.

 Before we get into that Thailand itinerary, let me say this is a combination of all my trips.
 Also even though it is North to South you don’t need to do it this way.
 You can change it up by flying into Phuket and working your way up, or even do what I have done before; crossing into Laos from the north, then going to Vietnam and Cambodia before heading back to Bangkok and continuing your travels South.

-Now, let’s get into this 3 week Thailand itinerary with all the information you need to know to have the ultimate adventure.
+Now, let’s get into this 3 weeks in Thailand itinerary and find out what to do in Thailand for 3 weeks with all the information you need to know to have the ultimate adventure.

 The Best 3 Weeks In Thailand Itinerary